-I bought some salted caramel sauce earlier this summer at the grocery store, and I could hardly tell that it was salted!
+I bought some salted caramel sauce a few months ago, and I could hardly tell it was salted!
 So I made a note to try making a homemade salted caramel sauce sometime, and I finally had the chance.
 This Easy Salted Caramel Sauce is definitely salted and has a great buttery, sweet-salty flavor!

 Use this caramel sauce as a topping over ice cream, as a fruit dip for apples or pears, or drizzle it over cakes or muffins…it adds a great flavor when you’re wanting something sweet, salty, and caramel-y!
-I like drizzling it over apples, and the apples I used here are called SweeTango® apples (I received a few complimentary apples to try out), which are crisp and sweet with a little tart punch.
-They tasted great with this caramel sauce!
+I really like drizzling it over apples!

 EASY SALTED CARAMEL SAUCE by NancyC